free things to do in New York City

 Author Reading | Suffrage: Women's Long Battle for the Vote

-The suffrage movement was “a 75-year marathon through the very core of American history,” writes Ellen Carol DuBois.
+The suffrage movement was “a 75-year marathon through the very core of American history,” writes Ellen more Carol DuBois.
 The 19th amendment was ratified in 1920, but the heroic efforts to get it passed extend back prior to the Civil War.
 In Suffrage DuBois explores the early links between abolition and suffrage and the collaboration between Lucretia Mott, Elizabeth Cady Stanton, and Susan B. Anthony with Sojourner Truth and Frederick Douglass.
 And she follows through successive generations of leaders like Carrie Chapman Catt and Alice Paul, who brought the fight into the 20th century—and Ida B. Wells-Barnett, who demanded voting rights for African American women even as white suffragists ignored them.
 DuBois will discuss the history of suffrage, and the many ways in which the passing of the 19th amendment shaped the century that followed.
-She will be joined in conversation by CUNY Grad Center dean and professor of Sociology, Julie C. Suk.
+She will be joined in conversation by CUNY Grad Center dean and professor of Sociology, Julie C. Suk. less

 New York City, NY; NYC